 People are most contagious with chickenpox a day or two before the rash appears.
 This means that someone can unknowingly spread the virus to others even before they know that they have it.

 If this timeframe interferes with your holiday plan, the most sensible thing to do is to consult your GP right away.
-Your doctor is the ideal person to give you the most appropriate guidance on how you move forward with your time away.
+Your doctor is the ideal person to give you the most appropriate guidance on how to move forward with your time away.

 Suppose you’ve purchased a travel insurance policy ahead of your trip, and you have holiday cancellation insurance.
 In that case, you may be covered for the cost of your trip if you are deemed medically unable to travel.
 Always check with your travel insurance provider to see what you are covered for.